fetchai/tools-pocketbook/README.md

 ### Changing the charge rate

-By default `pocketbook` chooses the minimum possible fee to be paid, however, if you want to update this, then simply use the '--charge-rate' or '-R' flag to set the required charge rate
+By default `pocketbook` chooses the minimum possible fee to be paid, however, if you want to update this, then simply use the `--charge-rate` or `-R` flag to set the required charge rate